 The mission of the TCU Master of Science in Athletic Training Program is to prepare graduates to be confident healthcare providers and life-long learners through quality didactic, clinical, and interprofessional education experiences.
 Students will develop evidence-based knowledge and skills, while demonstrating professionalism, ethical conduct, and critical thinking skills.

-In keeping with the mission of TCU and in accordance with the expectations of the profession of athletic training, the goals and objectives of the Athletic Training Program are:
+In keeping with the mission of TCU and Harris College of Nursing & Health Sciences, the Athletic Training Program, in accordance with the expectations of the Athletic Training Profession, the goals of the Athletic Training Program are to:

-- Develop interpersonal skills needed to communicate and collaborate in an interprofessional health care team and appreciate the role of an athletic trainer as a provider in the larger context of the health care system
+Goal 2: Develop interpersonal skills needed to communicate and collaborate within an interprofessional healthcare team and appreciate the role of an athletic trainer as a healthcare provider in the larger context of the healthcare system.

-- Promote an environment in which students integrate ethical, moral, and legal behavior into the practice of athletic training
+Goal 3: Promote an environment in which students will integrate ethical, moral, and legal behavior into the practice of athletic training.